 Summary judgment applications however have their place in litigation.
-It not appropriate in all cases that may seem like it.
+Applications for early judgment are not appropriate, even in cases that may seem like it.

 Some cases should be allowed to proceed to trial when issues exist which should be investigated at the trial.

 Part 24 of the Civil Procedure Rules sets the test for summary judgment.
-It is there for appropriate cases to be disposed of summarily: when there is no real prospect of success.
+It is there for appropriate cases to be disposed of summarily: when there's no real prospect of success.